awsdocs/amazon-athena-user-guide/doc_source/waf-logs.md

 ## Example Queries for AWS WAF Logs<a name="query-examples-waf-logs"></a>

-In the following example queries, modify the table name, column values, and other variables according to your requirements\.
+The following example queries query the partition projection table created in the previous section\.
+Modify the table name, column values, and other variables in the examples according to your requirements\.
 To improve the performance of your queries and reduce cost, add the partition column in the filter condition\.

 **Count the number of referers that contain a specified term**
 The following query counts the number of referers that contain the term "amazon" for the specified date range\.